Language of Thought Shapes Output Diversity in Large Language Models: How Does Language of Thought Shape Output Diversity?

 \paragraph{Datasets and Evaluation Metrics} We evaluate output diversity on two benchmarks, \textsc{NoveltyBench}~\citep{chat1} and \textsc{Infinity-Chat}~\citep{NIPS}, each containing 100 open-ended questions without ground-truth answers.
 Given an input question, we sample the model $M$ times to obtain a set of outputs $\mathcal{O}$ and evaluate their diversity and quality.
 Following the evaluation protocols of the original datasets, we consider two output diversity metrics and one output quality metric, as described below.

 \textbf{Metric 1: Distinct Score.} We compute \textit{Distinct Score} to measure the functional distinctiveness of $\mathcal{O}$ following~\citet{chat1}.
-Specifically, the \texttt{deberta-v3-large-generation-similarity} model is used to sequentially judge whether two outputs are functionally equivalent.
+Specifically, the \texttt{deberta-v3-large-generation-similarity}\footnote{https://huggingface.co/yimingzhang/deberta-v3-large-generation-similarity} model is used to sequentially judge whether two outputs are functionally equivalent.
 Each output $o_i$ is compared with all previous outputs $\{o_1, \dots, o_{i-1}\}$.
 If $o_i$ is judged equivalent to any $o_j$ ($j < i$), it is assigned to the same equivalence class; otherwise, it forms a new class.
 The $M$ outputs are thus clustered into $C$ equivalence classes, and the \textit{Distinct Score} is defined as $C/M$.

 \textbf{Metric 2: Similarity Score.} We also compute the \textit{Similarity Score} following~\citet{NIPS}, which captures semantic similarity among outputs in $\mathcal{O}$.
 Sentence-level embeddings are first obtained for all generated outputs, and cosine similarity is computed for all output pairs.
 The final score is obtained by averaging cosine similarities across all pairs.
-We use \texttt{Qwen3-Embedding-8B} for embedding extraction.
+We use \texttt{Qwen3-Embedding-8B}\footnote{https://huggingface.co/Qwen/Qwen3-Embedding-8B} for embedding extraction.

 \textbf{Metric 3: Output Quality.} To assess whether improvements in output diversity come at the cost of output quality, we evaluate the quality of responses in $\mathcal{O}$ using \texttt{gpt-4o-mini}, with scores ranging from 0 to 100.
 The evaluation considers two dimensions: instruction adherence and overall response quality.
 Details of the evaluation prompting are provided in Appendix~\ref{sec:quality_evaluation}.